orbital21-htmlcss/orbital21-htmlcss.github.io/slides/slides.md

 ### External Libraries
 You don't have to style everything from scratch!!
+Learn how to use external libraries after you have gotten the hang of CSS.
 - [Bootstrap](https://getbootstrap.com/)
 - [Tailwind CSS](https://tailwindcss.com/)

 <br/>
 <img src="img/bootstrap-4.svg" width=200px/>
 <img src="img/tailwind.svg" width=300px/>

 ### CSS Pre-processors